MaxRei-dev/node-red-contrib-feiertage-austria/README.md

-# Node Red germanholidays
+# Node Red Feiertage

-The Node Red **germanholidays** node is the ultimative node to get informations about german holidays.
+The Node Red **feiertage** node is the ultimative node to get informations about german holidays.

 ## Installation
 ```
-npm install node-red-contrib-germanholidays
+npm install node-red-contrib-feiertage
 ```

 ## Getting Started